7-qiliu/metaContinualRL/README.md

+### This code base is no longer maintained and exists as a historical artifact to supplement our SDSC8006 Rinforcement Learning course project.
+For more recent work, please see [metaContinualRL](https://github.com/ffeng1996/metaContinualRL).

 # Reconciling Meta Learning and Regularization in Lifelong Reinforcement Learning with Non-stationary Environments

 This is the implementation of the following course project report: